 1. In general.
-Section 408(b)(2)(C) of FFDCA provides that EPA shall apply an additional tenfold (10×) margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
+Section 408(b)(2)(C) of FFDCA provides that EPA shall apply an additional tenfold (10x) margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
 This additional margin of safety is commonly referred to as the FQPA Safety Factor (SF).
-In applying this provision, EPA either retains the default value of 10×, or uses a different additional safety factor when reliable data available to EPA support the choice of a different factor.
+In applying this provision, EPA either retains the default value of 10x, or uses a different additional safety factor when reliable data available to EPA support the choice of a different factor.

 2. Prenatal and postnatal sensitivity.
 EPA determined that the available data indicated no increased susceptibility of rats or rabbits to in utero and/or postnatal exposure to difenoconazole.
 In the prenatal developmental toxicity studies in rats and rabbits and the 2generation reproduction study in rats, toxicity to the fetuses/offspring, when observed, occurred at equivalent or higher doses than in the maternal/ parental animals.
-In the prenatal developmental toxicity study in rats, maternal toxicity was manifested as decreased body weight gain and food consumption at the LOAEL of 85 mg/kg/ day; the NOAEL was 16 mg/kg/day.
+In the prenatal developmental toxicity study in rats, maternal toxicity was manifested as decreased body weight gain and food consumption at the LOAEL of 85 mg/kg/ dav: the NOAEL was 16 mg/kg/day.
 The developmental toxicity was manifested as alterations in fetal ossifications at 171 mg/kg/day; the developmental NOAEL was 85 mg/kg/day.
 In a developmental toxicity study in rabbits, maternal and developmental toxicity were seen at the same dose level (75 mg/kg/day).
-Maternal toxicity in rabbits was manifested as decreased body weight gain and decreased food consumption, while developmental toxicity was manifested as decreased fetal weight.
+Maternal toxicity in rabbits were manifested as decreased in body weight gain and decreased in food consumption, while developmental toxicity was manifested as decreased fetal weight.
 In a 2-generation reproduction study in rats, there were decreases in maternal body weight gain and decreases in body weights of F1 males at the LOAEL of 12.5 mg/kg/day; the parental systemic and off spring toxicity NOAEL was 1.25 mg/kg/day.

 3. Conclusion.
-EPA has determined that reliable data show the safety of infants and children would be adequately protected if the FQPA SF were reduced to 1×.
+EPA has determined that reliable data show the safety of infants and children would be adequately protected if the FQPA SF were reduced to 1x.
 That decision is based on the following findings:

 i.
-The toxicity database is complete except for an immunotoxicity study which is now required as a part of new data requirements in the 40 CFR part 158 for conventional pesticide registration.
+The toxicity database for difenoconazole is adequate for conducting a FQPA risk assessment.
+At this time, an immunotoxicity study is not available.
 However, the toxicology database for difenoconazole does not show any evidence of treatment-related effects on the immune system.
 The overall weight of evidence suggests that this chemical does not directly target the immune system.
-Accordingly, the Agency does not believe that conducting a functional immunotoxicity study will result in a lower point of departure POD than that currently in use for overall risk assessment, and therefore, a database uncertainty factor is not needed to account for lack of this study.
+An immunotoxicity study is now required as a part of new data requirements in the 40 CFR part 158 for conventional pesticide registration; however, the Agency does not believe that conducting a functional immunotoxicity study will result in a lower POD than that currently in use for overall risk assessment, and therefore, a database uncertainty factor (UFDB) is not needed to account for lack of this study.

 ii.
 The acute and subchronic neurotoxicity studies in rats are available.
-These data show that difenoconazole exhibits some evidence of neurotoxicity, but the effects are transient or occur at the limit dose.
+These data show that difenoconazole exhibits some evidence of neurotoxicity in the database, but the effects are transient or occur at doses exceeding the limit dose.
 EPA concluded that difenoconazole is not a neurotoxic compound.
-Based on the toxicity profile, and lack of neurotoxicity, a developmental neurotoxicity study in rats is not required.
+Based on the toxicity profile, and lack of neurotoxicity, a developmental neurotoxicity study in rats is not required nor is an additional database uncertainty factor needed to account for the lack of this study.